-- Fiction - Workshops will be offered to help participants understand the fiction market in general, how to write successful query letters and synopses, and what editors are looking for.
-In addition, workshops will focus on a wide range of specific genres including, but not limited to: mystery, mainstream and category romance, thrillers, children's books, literary, mainstream, women's fiction, science fiction, fantasy, and horror.
+Fiction - Workshops will help participants understand the fiction market in general, how to write successful query letters and synopses, and what editors are looking for.
+In addition, workshops will focus on a wide range of specific genres including mystery, mainstream and category romance, thrillers, children's books, literary, mainstream, women's fiction, science fiction, fantasy, horror and more.

-- Nonfiction - Workshops will include information on specific areas such as writing memoirs or how-to books, but will also offer a wide range of help in understanding the nonfiction market, what the editors are looking for, how to write for your specific market, and how to conceive and execute a nonfiction proposal that will attract editors and agents.
+Nonfiction - Workshops will cover specific genres areas such as writing memoirs or how-to books, as well as a wide range of information on the nonfiction market, what editors are looking for, how to write for your specific market, and how to conceive and execute a nonfiction proposal that will attract editors and agents.

 Consultation Appointments and Advance Reading Appointments

 The total number of appointments that you may schedule in advance is five (5), two (2) of which may be Advance Reading Appointments.
 Top editors, agents, and industry professionals will be available to meet one-on-one to go over your work and offer specific advice about how to take your project forward.
-For complete details, including rules and deadlines go to our Making Appointments page.
+For complete details, including rules and deadlines see Making Appointments.

 Saturday Evening Reception

-Provides an opportunity for participants to meet with faculty in a relaxed social atmosphere.
+Meet and mingle with editors, agents, industry experts, and your fellow writers in a relaxed social atmosphere.
 Hors d'oeuvres will be provided with a no-host bar.

 Conference Choice Awards